ym98274/LLM-AutoProject/README.md

 The project code has been tested extensively to be compatible with the CARLA simulation environment.
 Thus, autonomous-driving researchers are encouraged to download the modified components and evaluate these with the CARLA simulator.

 ### Model Weights
+To easily dilineate performance differences, each modified system was trained with a reduced number of samples which were downloaded with the data distribution/parsing script developed as part of this work.
+Training and evaluation was conducted by modifying a component and freezing the remaining components to better isolate the source of  performance changes.

+The modifications are not expected to exceed the performance of the original LMDrive paper and were designed to identify the best route for development/improvement in line with the objectives of this work.
+The model weights and checkpoints are thus provided solely for testing and validation of the changes in performance described.
+Researchers are invited to download these and evaluate them using the default validation or the CARLA simulator.

 | Sytem Name        | Model weights                                                                                    |
 |-------------------|--------------------------------------------------------------------------------------------------|